-These position statements are the result of the need to consider the impact of Pennsylvania Department of Human Services (DHS) Certification Regulations and other Pennsylvania program specific expectations on the scoring of the items in the ECERS-R scale.
-In the case of each statement input from multiple sources including the ECERS-R scale authors, DHS Certification, OCDEL and other experts were considered in the creation of the statement.
+These position statements consider the impact of Pennsylvania Department of Human Services (DHS) Certification Regulations and other Pennsylvania program specific expectations on the scoring of the items in the ECERS-R scale.
+Input from multiple sources including the ECERS-R scale authors, DHS Certification, OCDEL and other experts were considered in the creation of the position statements.